 - Operate the Academy in accordance with the Funding Agreement that has been signed with the Secretary of State

-The Governing Body, also referred to as the Board of Governors, has a broad membership.
-There are parent governors who are elected by parents, staff governors who are elected by the staff, and community and co-opted governors chosen for their particular skills, experience or professional background.
-The Headteacher is also a member of the Governing Body.
+The Board of Trustees Governing Body has a broad membership.
+There are Parent Trustees who are elected by parents, and appointed Trustees and Co-opted Trustees chosen for their particular skills, experience or professional background.
+The Headteacher an ex-officio member of the Board of Trustees.

-A large part of the day-to-day responsibilities of the Governing Board is delegated to committees.
+A large part of the day-to-day responsibilities of the Board of Trustees is delegated to committees.
 Currently we have the following committees: